Harold Reitman: Recent business

 In 2010, Reitman wrote, produced, and co-directed the feature length independent film, The Square Root of 2, starring Darby Stanchfield.
 In 2017, Reitman Co-Produced the feature documentary film Foreman, based on the life of legendary boxer George Foreman.
-He currently serves as CEO of PCE Media LLC, the entertainment company he founded in 2004.
-Reitman is also a partner in Milestone Apartment Developers LLP, a Colorado-based multifamily real estate development firm.
+He served as CEO of PCE Media LLC, the entertainment company he founded in 2004.
+Reitman was also a partner in Milestone Apartment Developers LLP, a Colorado-based multifamily real estate development firm.

-Reitman currently lives in Fort Lauderdale, Florida.
+Reitman spent his last years in Fort Lauderdale, Florida.

 Advocacy

-Reitman is a prominent Autism and Aspergers advocate, and active writer and lecturer on the topic of neurodiversity.
+Reitman was a prominent Autism and Aspergers advocate, and active writer and lecturer on the topic of neurodiversity.
 His non-fiction work, Aspertools: The Practical Guide for Understanding and Embracing Asperger's, Autism Spectrum Disorders, and Neurodiversity, included his review of the scientific community's research conducted over the last nearly 40 years, and was published by HCI Books on April 7, 2015.
 In the first weeks after its release, it climbed to #1 on the Amazon Best Sellers list within the Autism and Aspergers category.

 In 2015, he founded DifferentBrains.org, a non-profit organization developed to provide neurodiversity resources and inclusive support communities for those on the autism spectrum or with neurological disorders.